 Ambien Side Effects

-Note: This document contains side effect information about zolpidem.
-Some of the dosage forms listed on this page may not apply to the brand name Ambien.
+Note: This page contains information about the side effects of zolpidem.
+Some of the dosage forms included on this document may not apply to the brand name Ambien.

 For the Consumer